LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

  * Cancellation: work submitted through the parallel context must be cancellable.
  * Forward progress delegation: we must be able to implement a blocking operation that ensures forward progress of a complex parallel algorithm without special cases.

-An implementation of `system_context` *should* allow or other compile-time replacement of the implementation such that the context may be replaced with an implementation that compiles and runs in a single-threaded process or that can be replaced with an appropriately configured system thread pool by an end-user.
+An implementation of `system_context` *should* allow link-time or compile-time replacement of the implementation such that the context may be replaced with an implementation that compiles and runs in a single-threaded process or that can be replaced with an appropriately configured system thread pool by an end-user.
 We do not attempt to specify here the mechanism by which this should be implemented.

 Early feedback on the paper from Sean Parent suggested a need to allow the system context to carry no threads of its own, and take over the main thread.
 While in [@P2079R2] we proposed `execute_chunk` and `execute_all`, these enforce a particular implementation on the underlying execution context.
-Instead we simplify the proposal by removing this functionality and assume that is implmented by link-time or compile-time replacement of the context.
+Instead we simplify the proposal by removing this functionality and assume that it is implemented by link-time or compile-time replacement of the context.
 We assume that the underlying mechanism to drive the context, should one be necessary, is implementation-defined.
 This allows custom hooks for an OS thread pool, or a simple `drive()` method in main.